 2015-2016 Augusta University Undergraduate Catalog [ARCHIVED CATALOG]

-Bachelor of Music with a major in Performance and a concentration in Instrumental
+Bachelor of Science with a major in Physics and an Integrated Master of Arts in Teaching

 The importance of science in high schools is clearer than ever as the US competes in the global technological economy and faces the challenges of developing a future STEM workforce.
 The university enjoys a tradition of preparing students for careers teaching high school physics, a discipline for which high schools often have difficulty finding qualified teachers.
 Nationally, an American Institute of Physics survey found that over 90% of physics graduates teaching in high schools report high job satisfaction.
 The Physics-IMAT program is an innovative, streamlined program where students begin graduate level coursework for the Masters in Teaching while they are still completing the undergraduate requirements, resulting in both the undergraduate BS and the graduate MAT degrees completed in only 5 years with teacher certification.
 Once certified in physics, students can become certified in other areas such as mathematics, biology, chemistry, or broad field science through certification testing.
 Many of the graduates from this program maintain professional contacts with our department and with classmates.